Director: Lee Unkrich

 Coco marks a significant new direction for animation powerhouse, Pixar, in choosing to focus their story on an actual culture and celebrated festival; Mexico’s Día de Muertos (Day of the Dead).
 Traditionally Pixar has focused their films on more fantastical stories such as superheroes, Toys who are alive and talking fish.
 It’s hard not to draw similarities to Disney’s Moana, which focused on Polynesian culture and history.
 It’s a welcome change to see these animation studios centering stories on these cultures with rich values, history, and mythos.

-Coco focuses largely on family and uses it’s setting to establish the close bond between Mexican families.
-What Coco does more interestingly is display both the positives and negatives of families as Miguel’s family, both living and dead, take on an antagonistic role early on.
+Coco focuses on family and uses its setting to establish the close bond between Mexican families.
+What Coco does more interestingly is display both the positives and negatives of families as Miguel’s, both living and dead, take on an antagonistic role early on.
 Legacy is a theme that runs concurrently throughout the story as the citizens of The Land of the Dead existence depends on their living relatives remembering them.
 It’s a very adult theme that is sure to hit home for parents.

-Where the film falters is when it begins to fall into a familar territory.
+Where the film falters is when it falls into familiar territory.
 Certain story beats feel ripped from other movies such as The Book of Life and even some past Pixar films.
 Frustratingly this lead to the film being a little too predictable as I called most of the story beat early on.
-However, a little twist I predicted had a far more sinister revelation than I anticipated and enjoyed this dark turn.
+However, a little twist I predicted early on had a far more sinister revelation than anticipated.

-Coco is another quality effort from Pixar and while it’s certainly the best film out of their last three efforts, it doesn’t quite stand shoulder to shoulder with some of their classics.
-Unfortunately, its a tad familiar and predictable but keeps its heart in the right place by focusing on family.
-Beautiful to look at, plenty of laughs and surprisingly catchy songs, Coco is sure to capture audience imaginations and give others a bit of Mexican flavour.
+Coco is another quality effort from Pixar.
+It’s certainly the best film out of their last three efforts, but doesn’t quite stand shoulder to shoulder with some of their classics.
+Unfortunately, it’s a tad familiar and predictable but keeps its heart in the right place by focusing on family.
+Beautiful to look at, plenty of laughs and catchy songs, Coco is sure to capture audience imaginations and give others a bit of Mexican flavour.

 Rating: 3.75 / 5 Tequila Sunrises